mahuntington/php-notes/API.md

 ## Route URLs to php files

 Routing can be accomplished with a `.htaccess` file placed in your root directory for the app.
 This is not PHP related.
 It's actually something that is a part of Apache.
-It allows the user to take requests and change them in some way, so that the server thinks the original request came in with modifications specified.
-For instance you could take all requests to `/people/1` and rewrite it to `/people?id=1`.
+It allows the user to take requests and change them in some way, so that the server thinks the original request came in with the modifications specified.
+For instance, you could take all requests to `/people/1` and rewrite it to `/people?id=1`.
 We'll use this file to specify how our routes map to particular files.

 First, tell Apache to allow the ability to rewrite URLs.
-In `.htaccess`, add the following:
+Create a `.htaccess` file and add the following:

 ```
 RewriteEngine On
 ```

-Now create a route that will map any `GET` request to `/people` to `people.php`
+Now add a route after the previous line that will map any `GET` request to `/people` to `people.php`

 ```
 RewriteCond %{REQUEST_METHOD} ^GET$